1988 NBA Finals: Aftermath

 This was the last championship the Lakers won during the Showtime era.
 They returned to the Finals the next year, but were swept by the Pistons.
 They also made one more trip to the Finals in 1991, but lost to Michael Jordan and his Chicago Bulls in five games, becoming the first victim of the Bulls’ first three-peat from 1991 to 1993.
 The Lakers’ next title would come in 2000 over the Reggie Miller-led Indiana Pacers in six games.
+The Lakers and Pistons met in the Finals again in 2004, which the Pistons also won.